- Why build an electrically heated table?

 A heated table offers exceptional comfort.
 The lower part of your body gets immersed in heat as if you are baking in the sun or sitting in a hot bath.
 The warmth quickly spreads to the rest of your body through the bloodstream.

-During a week of experiments in December 2024, with indoor air temperatures of 12-14°C (53-57°F), I recorded very low energy use for my freshly built heated table: between 50 and 75 watts per hour.
-1 Compare that to a conventional electric portable heater, which easily consumes 1,500 watts per hour (and does not guarantee thermal comfort).
-My heated table uses as little electricity as charging a laptop or heating two liters of water for a hot water bottle (58 watts per hour, assuming you reheat the water every two hours).
+During a week of experiments in December 2024, with indoor air temperatures of 12-14°C (53-57°F), I recorded very low energy use for my freshly built heated table: between 50 and 75 watt-hours per hour.
+1 Compare that to a conventional electric portable heater, which easily consumes 1,500 watt-hours per hour (and does not guarantee thermal comfort).
+My heated table uses as little electricity as charging a laptop or heating two liters of water for a hot water bottle (58 watt-hours per hour, assuming you reheat the water every two hours).

 It takes about 15 minutes before the heat effect of the table becomes noticeable, one hour before it heats at full power, and two hours before it reaches its maximum energy efficiency.
 Energy use drops from 75 watt-hours in the first hour to between 50 and 60 watt-hours in the third hour, as the thermostat turns off the heating more often.
 The system accumulates heat in the carpet, the blankets, the table, and the human body.
 If you turn it off after three hours, walk away, come back 30 minutes later, and turn it on again, the table is heating at maximum capacity within 10 minutes.